The quick iPhone 12 Pro review: Apple’s on 5G and camera autopilot

-Thirteen years after the first model hit stores, there’s no question that the iPhone is a massive success: hundreds of millions of active users, unit sales measured in the billions, and a sprawling app economy are just a few of the more obvious signs.
+Thirteen years after the first model hit stores, there’s no question that the iPhone is a massive success: Hundreds of millions of active users, unit sales measured in the billions, and a sprawling app economy are just a few of the more obvious signs.
 Regardless of how much has changed from prior models, every new iPhone matters to an audience of millions, and thus is automatically worthy of attention.

 Apple has billed this year’s iPhone 12 family as a big step forward, marking a “leap year” in the company’s words, or a “tick” on the “tick-tock-tock” upgrade cycle Apple has followed with recent iPhones.
 The marketing focus this time is on new 5G cellular capabilities — “O-M-G-G-G-G-G” speeds — with secondary emphasis on new chip and camera improvements.
 Yet when you use the most representative model of this year’s four somewhat different configurations, the flagship iPhone 12 Pro, you’ll see that the $999 to $1,299 smartphone looks and works so much like last year’s iPhone 11 Pro that many users will struggle to justify the differences, even if they can identify them.